adnjoo/drewapp/README.md

 To deploy DrewApp to a production environment, follow these steps (depending on your deployment service):

-1. Ensure all environment variables are set.
+1. Ensure all environment variables are set
 2. Run database migrations:

    ```bash
    rails db:migrate
    ```

-3. Restart the application.
+3. Restart the application

 ### Contributing